CCS Senior School Philosophy and Purpose

 Difficult Conversations – Preparation for Life Beyond School

-A significant aspect to preparing students for life post-secondary school is creating a safe space for students to ask the ‘hard and curly’ questions – particularly about faith.
+A key aspect of preparing students for life after secondary school is creating a safe space for them to ask challenging questions, particularly about faith.

-Most of these discussions will come and go as part of normal school life, be they in the classroom or in the wider school environment.
+Most of these discussions will naturally arise as part of daily school life, both in the classroom and in the wider school environment.
+We encourage parents to engage in similar conversations at home so students can hear family and denominational perspectives.

-Any student not wishing to be part of any such spontaneous student conversations at school can let the teacher know and make use of the study room at that time.
+If any student prefers not to participate in such spontaneous discussions, they can notify the teacher and use the study room during that time.